liuliu3dv/RoboVerse/docs/source/metasim/tutorial/architecture.md

-# Achitecture Overview
+# RoboVerse Achitecture Overview

-## Metasim Overview
+## Metasim

+### Design Philosophy

+We aim to build a unified framework for simulated environments.
+All static contents of a simulation (robots used, objects used, lightings, physics parameters) are defined inside of a configuration system we call **scenario config**.
+Such configs are then instantiated with **metasim handlers** with different backends (`mujoco`, `isaaclab`, etc.).
+Handlers are then wrapped in a `task wrapper` that provide gym-style APIs to users.

-**Metasim** is a standalone simulator layer designed to provide a unified interface to different underlying physics backends (e.g. MuJoCo, Isaac).
-It is simulator-agnostic, and only contains code and configuration necessary for simulating scenes and extracting structured state information.
+**Metasim**, therefore, is a standalone layer designed to provide a unified interface to different underlying physics backends.
+It only contains code necessary for simulating scenes and extracting state.

 >  Its design principle:
 >
 > 1. **Metasim is a standalone simulation interface that supports multiple use cases.**
-> 2. **Configurations only describe static, simulator-related properties.**
+> 2. **Configurations only describe static, simulator-agnostic, simulation-related properties.**
 > 3. **New tasks should be easy to migrate or implement from scratch without modifying simulator logic.**

 ------